No HR professional is exempt from the planning.

 One of the best questions to ask, she said, is “Would you hire this person again?”

 The dangers of not vetting staff properly were illustrated in December 2012, when news reports indicated that an undocumented immigrant and registered sex offender had been working as an unpaid intern in the office of Sen. Robert Menendez, D-N.J.
 The Peruvian native was taken into custody by immigration officials.
 Menendez was quoted in news reports as saying that background checks would not have revealed the intern’s issues because he was a minor.

-There are excellent resources available to new legislators, including the CMF website.
+There are excellent resources available to new legislators, including

 Another pitfall for new representatives and senators is feeling pressured to hire people with political connections.